eNMS-automation/eNMS/docs/inventory/pools.rst

 Pools
 ============

 Pools allow the user to create groups of objects.
-They can be used to filter the view, but also to target an automation task to a specific subset of devices.
+They can be used to filter the inventory tables and the view, but also to target an automation task to a specific subset of devices.
 A pool is defined as a combination of values (or regular expressions) for the properties of an object (in the inventory).

-If the properties of an inventory object matches **all** pool properties, the object will belong to the pool.
+If the properties of an inventory object matches the pool properties (**any of them**, or **all of them**), the object will belong to the pool.

 Pool Management
 ---------------

-Pools can be created, updated, duplicated and deleted in :guilabel:`Inventory/Pool Management`, and they can be edited to manually select Objects instead of using criteria based on properties to select them.
+Pools can be created, updated, duplicated and deleted from the :guilabel:`Inventory / Pool Management` page, and they can be edited to manually select Objects instead of using criteria based on properties to select them.
 Additionally, a logical view force diagram of a pool is available using the ``Visualize`` button.